sepes/Server-Status-Map/README.md

                               ░

-This app is will show you the server status from each connected server in the globe
+This app is will show the server status from each connected server in the globe

 ## Available Scripts